 Kick start your career in hospitality.
 Our practical Commercial Cookery course will give you the skills and knowledge you need to work in this exciting area.
 It’s also available as a dual qualification with our Certificate II in English as an Additional Language (EAL) (Employment) course.

 Enrol in a dual qualification

 Do you want to work in hospitality?
 Have you moved here from another country?
 Do you need to improve your English?

-You will gain English language skills in:
+You’ll gain skills in:

-- employability and living skills
+- Employability and life skills

-- skills in hospitality and cookery
+- Specific skills in hospitality and cookery

 For further information on the Certificate II in EAL (Employment) – English for Hospitality, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.